rick-liyue-huang/JS-Design-Patterns/Readme.md

 #### 2.2 UML - Unified Modeling Language

-Based on we talked before, we can give one UML diagram for 'People' class.
+Based on we talked before, we can give one UML diagram for 'People' class, including name and age properties and eat and speak methods.
 ![Image text](./pics/classPeople.png)

 And also give the relationship between classes, cluding inheritance and association.